jhoanTrujillo/dungeons-of-garmage/README.md

   - requirements.txt
   - Procfile

-Lastly, you can install this project's requirements by using: pip3 install -r requirements.txt.
-If you have your own packages that have been installed, then the requirements file needs updated using: pip3 freeze --local > requirements.txt
+Lastly, you can install this project's requirements by using: `pip3 install -r requirements.txt`.
+If you have your own packages that have been installed, then the requirements file needs updated using: `pip3 freeze --local > requirements.txt`

-The **Procfile** can be created with the following command: echo web: node index.js > Procfile
+The **Procfile** can be created with the following command: `echo web: node index.js > Procfile`

 [Back to table of content](#table-of-content)